intelligentchild/restaurantListingPage/README.md

 ## How to run:

-1. create database and import restaurant_db.sql
+1. create database and import restaurants.sql
 2. update database information in config.py
 3. update shebang with python installation directory in config.py and page.py
 4. place restaurantListingPage files in servers folder